-Step 2.
-Create an action plan
+2. Create a charitable giving action plan

 Your action plan should include steps to learn more about your target purpose and map out how you can help by donating your time, talents, or money.
 Here are some ideas to help you get started on your action plan: